anyLogistix

 • Select the Daily radio button to observe data received per day, rather than the sum of the collected data.

-• Click OK to save the changes and close the dialog box.
+• Click Apply to save the changes and close the dialog box.

 2. Click the Enlarge icon.